Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Experimental results

 \subsubsection{RI imaging models}

 The CRR-NN in the \textsc{QuantifAI} model is a pretrained model with $t=5$, Gaussian white noise with standard deviation $\sigma=5$, and parameters $\mu=20$ , $\lambda=5 \times 10^{4}$.
-The model was trained on a set of natural images from the BSD500 dataset \citep{arbelaez2011} scaled to the $[0,255]$ range, using $\ell_1$ norm as the loss function in Equation \ref{eq:crr_training_loss} with the Adam optimiser \citep{kingma2017}.
+The model was trained on a set of natural images from the BSD500 dataset \citep{arbelaez2011} cointaining images of landscapes, people, animals and objects among others.
+The images are scaled to the $[0,255]$ range, using $\ell_1$ norm as the loss function in Equation \ref{eq:crr_training_loss} with the Adam optimiser \citep{kingma2017}.
 The training parameters followed \citet[\S VI.A]{goujon2023}.

 The wavelet dictionary $\Psi$ used in the wavelet-based model is composed of Daubechies $8$ wavelets \citep{daubechies1992} with a multiresolution level $J=4$ following the setup from \citet{cai2018,cai2018_2}.
 The regularisation parameter $\lambda_{\text{ WAV}}$ was set to $1 \times 10^{2}$.